vaamonde/dell-linuxmint/software/06-tilix.md

 	#Instalação do Plugin FZF do ZSH
 	git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf

+	#Executando o instalador do Plugin FSF do ZSH
 	~/.fzf/install
 		Do you want to enable fuzzy auto-completion? ([y]/n) y <Enter>
 		Do you want to enable key bindings? ([y]/n) y <Enter>